mgba-emu/gbdoc/index.md

 Write a value to external RAM, if enabled.
 The value is ignored otherwise.

+### <a id="mbc-2">MBC2</a>

+TODO

 ### <a id="mbc-3">MBC3</a>

 - Maximum ROM size: 256 banks (4 MiB) (?)
 - Maximum RAM size: 4 banks (32 kB) / 8 banks (64 kB) for MBC30

-MBC3 is the most common MBC with MBC5.
+MBC3 is one of the most common MBCs, along with MBC5.
 It's especially present in the DMG era.
-MBC3 improves upon MBC1 by removing the "banking mode", and can function with a RTC (Real-Time Clock, famously used in the second generation Pok&eacute;mon games).
+MBC3 improves upon MBC1 by removing the "banking mode", and can function with a RTC (Real-Time Clock, famously used in the second generation Pokémon games).
 The Japanese version of Pokémon Crystal contains a special MBC3 labelled MBC30, that simply can address twice the external RAM.
 (This is the only known difference; JP Crystal is also the only known cart to use MBC30)

 #### Read from `$0000` – `$3FFF`